 Every bank is different, and most banks and credit unions do not perform a credit inquiry when you apply for a new account.
 Although you aren’t borrowing money when you open a checking account, you still use the bank’s services.

 Banks are for-profit institutions and only want to deal with clients who will make them a profit.
 This means that they want clients who will use their bank accounts responsibly, not overdraft or abuse their accounts.

 If banks do check your credit report, they’re looking for financial responsibility.
 They don’t want to see late payments, overextended credit lines, or collection accounts.

+You’re probably familiar with the credit bureaus: TransUnion, Experian, and Equifax.
+They report information about your credit history, not your bank history.
 ChexSystems is the banking version of the credit report.
-Instead of providing credit scores and details on your previous borrowing history, ChexSystems is what’s referred to as a check screening agency.
-It provides records of individual customers’ closed checking and savings account histories.
+Instead of providing details of your previous borrowing history, ChexSystems provides records of closed checking and savings account histories.

-It reports anything you’ve done wrong with a bank account.
-It shows any unpaid negative balances (from overdrafting), frequent overdraft fees, bounced checks, and suspected fraud.
+ChexSystems is a consumer reporting agency that reports any negative actions you’ve taken with a bank account, such as unpaid negative balances (from overdrafting), frequent overdraft fees, bounced checks, and suspected fraud.

-If you’ve always handled your bank accounts appropriately, you won’t have a ChexSystems report, and that’s a good thing.
+If you’ve always handled your deposit accounts appropriately, you won’t have a ChexSystems report, and that’s a good thing.

 - Bounced checks

 It’s worse to be in ChexSystems than having a low credit score when attempting to open a bank account.

 - Up to $800 bonus